 Artist and art historian Amy Dyson emphasizes minimalism in her art.
 She has a preference for single brushstroke paintings and Ensō.
 Dyson's Zen approach is always "in the moment" and she often shares the origins of her techniques and methodologies to studio guests.

 Adjacent to the gallery is Amy Dyson's art studio where guests may also view current works-in-progress.
 Dyson is honored to have studied with masters and adepts in multiple disciplines and has discovered a quiet path within.
 She conveys this serene energy within her art and a visit to her gallery & studios is always a relaxing experience.

-Dyson is presently working on paintings, sculpture and works-on-paper for the upcoming 2022-23 season.
-A new exhibition will debut Dyson's current works in the gallery and will be announced in October 2022.
+Dyson is presently working on paintings, sculpture and works-on-paper for the upcoming season.
+A new exhibition will debut Dyson's current works in the One Zen Place gallery commencing January 2023.